AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Now let's restart the server:

-{% include picture.html img="webrick2" ext="PNG" alt="The WEBrick server for our Jekyll site." %}
+{% include picture.html img="webrick2" ext="png" alt="The WEBrick server for our Jekyll site." %}

 Okay, it looks like that added `_pages/` to our build directory, and we can now see an `about/` directory that presumably stores our about page.
 But it's still not serving our index properly when we visit `localhost:4000`.